 Why You Should Hire An Attorney When You Purchase A Home

 Because the oil and gas industry is undergoing explosive growth, it is very important for anyone purchasing a home to consult with an attorney about the purchase agreement.

 In a recent study, over 90 percent of homeowners willingly admit that they would have never thought of mineral rights when they purchased their home, they just assumed they owned the land.
 Later, these same homeowners faced harsh legal battles against oil and gas companies to prevent drilling or to demand compensation.

-If you have already purchased a home and are facing a legal battle against an oil company, or you recently discovered that your mineral rights were severed without your knowledge, it is important to contact an oil and gas lease attorney to protect your rights.
+If you have already purchased a home and are facing a legal battle against an oil company, or you recently discovered that your mineral rights were severed without your knowledge, it is important to contact a Baton Rouge oil and gas lease attorney to protect your rights.